damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 When the game starts, the server instantiates its internal model.
 It will then send the game data to the clients (see TODO), and the player setup phase will start.

-During this phase the players will have to choose the amount of leader cards and resources specified in the configuration file.
+During this phase the players will have to choose the quantity of leader cards and resources specified in the configuration file.

 ## Choosing leader cards